Dhruvi Acharya

 Dhruvi Acharya (born in 1971) is an Indian artist known for her psychologically complex and visually layered paintings.
+She has recently started creating ceramics.
 She is based in Mumbai, India.

 Early life and education

 Dhruvi Acharya was born in 1971 in India and she was raised in Mumbai.
 She attended Walsingham House School, a private girls school in Mumbai.

 Acharya received her undergraduate degree in 1993 in Applied Arts at the Sophia Polytechnic in Mumbai.
 She went on to receive a Master of Fine Arts (MFA) degree in 1998 from the Hoffberger School of Painting at Maryland Institute College of Art (MICA) in Baltimore, Maryland.
 At MICA, she studied with painter Grace Hartigan.

 She was married to filmmaker Manish Acharya, with whom she had two sons.
 Manish Acharya died in 2010 in an accident.

 Work

-Acharya was featured in India Today news magazine in January 2005 as one of the 50 Indians under 35 years of age that are on the “fast track to success”.
+Acharya was featured in India Today news magazine in January 2005 as one of the 50 Indians under 35 years of age that are on the "fast track to success."